-HOW TO QUANTIFY THE ACTIVE PRINCIPLE BY THE SPECTROPHOTOMETRIC METHOD?
+QUANTIFICATION OF THE ACTIVE PRINCIPLE BY THE SPECTROPHOTOMETRIC METHOD

-The spectrophotometric method is commonly used in the pharmacopoeia and generally in the pharmaceutic industry.
-A lot of active principles found in drugs have chemical groups in their structure that absorb UV-light and that can be thus quantified.
+The spectrophotometric method is commonly used in the pharmacopoeia and generally in the pharmaceutical industry.
+Many active principles found in drugs have chemical groups in their structure that absorb UV-light and and can therefore be quantified.

 - Electronic energy: Ee

-- Vibration energy: Ev Et = Ee + Ev + Er
+- Vibrational energy: Ev Et = Ee + Ev + Er

-• Qualitative: useful for identification (comparing to a standard); however, UV/Visible absorption is not sufficient to identify a substance alone, but can sometimes usefully complete infra-red, mass spectrometry, NMR and other spectral methods.
+• Qualitative: useful for identification (by comparison with standards); however, UV/Visible absorption is not sufficient to identify a substance alone, but can sometimes usefully complement infrared, mass spectrometry, NMR and other spectral methods.

-• Quantitative: useful for dosage; it is a rapid and precise method, based on the exploitation of the Beer-Lambert law that links absorption to the concentration of the molecules in solution, given a wavelength λ.
+• Quantitative: useful for assays; it is a fast and precise method, based on the exploitation of the Beer-Lambert law that links absorption to the concentration of the molecules in solution, for a given wavelength λ.